Ireland secure historic victory over Māori All Blacks

 Counter-punch tries to Love and Brad Weber off the bench changed the complexion of the scoreboard but the final margin ultimately flattered the Māori.

-Ireland 30: Jordan Larmour 2, Nick Timoney, Gavin Coombes tries, Ciaran Frawley con 2, pen 2
+Ireland 30: Jordan Larmour 2, Nick Timoney, Gavin Coombes tries; Ciaran Frawley 2 cons, 2 pens.

-Māori All Blacks 24: Shaun Stevenson try, penalty try, Ruben Love, Brad Weber tries, Josh Ioane con
+Māori All Blacks 24: Shaun Stevenson, Ruben Love, Brad Weber tries, penalty try; Josh Ioane con

 HT: 5-17